Released On 6th May 2020

-Trade compliance exists to ensure that global trade practices remain stable, and businesses and their goods adhere to the same standards and requirements for economic, ethical, quality, supplier and consumer protection.
+Trade compliance exists to ensure that global trade practices remain stable.
+It's important that businesses and their goods adhere to the same standards and requirements for economic, ethical, quality, supplier and consumer protection.

 Unified co-operation between countries

 Many trade agreements exist between countries and continents with unified co-operation on laws about imports and exports.
 This helps to boost the commerce and trade of goods in those regions.

 For example, the European Union has many ‘Free Trade Agreements’ (FTAs) with Vietnam, New Zealand, Australia, Singapore, Mexico, Japan and Canada to name a few.
 Exports from the EU to preferential partners (minus the UK) grew more (16%) than EU exports to all trading partners (13%) between 2020 and 2021, so the advantage of having a FTA is clearly promoted in business growth.

 What does Trade Compliance consist of?